hl7ch/ch-etoc/input/pagecontent/index.md

 ### Purpose
 The CH eTransition of Care (CH eTOC) Implementation Guide defines the content of a referral from a GP to the hospital, to a specialist, from one hospital to another etc.

-CH eTOC is intended primarly for use in directional information exchange and for the use in the SWISS EPR.
+CH eTOC is intended primarily for use in directional information exchange and for the use in the SWISS EPR.
 It however may be implemented in other settings too.

 <div markdown="1" class="stu-note">